jarmac76/innergy-task/README.md

-Recruitment Task for Innergy
+Recruitment Task

-Task given by Innergy for possible hiring.
+Task given for possible hiring.

 The program takes in selected service for a wewdding company and calculates the cost of the wedding.